emosheeep/circular-dependency-scanner/README.md

 - The Command Line Tool is based on [commander](https://github.com/tj/commander.js).
 - The circular dependencies analysis algorithm is based on [graph-cycles](https://github.com/grantila/graph-cycles).
+- The typescript paths are transformed by [get-tsconfig](https://github.com/privatenumber/get-tsconfig).

 # Issues